Convergence analysis of GMRES applied to Helmholtz problems near resonances: Numerical experiments: a cavity problem with resonances

 \subsection{Influence of the preconditioning combined with the deflation}

-Building on the previous observations, we now examine the effect of combining ILU preconditioning with deflation. \cref{fig:cavityNbIt} shows that, for all wavenumbers, the use of ILU$(\mathbf{A}_\varepsilon)$ as a preconditioner consistently reduces the number of GMRES iterations compared to the unpreconditioned case.
+Building on the previous observations, we now examine the effect of combining preconditioning with deflation.
+As detailed in~\Cref{subsec:acceleration}, the system is preconditioned by the ILU decomposition of the CSL matrix. \Cref{fig:cavityNbIt} shows that, for all wavenumbers, the use of ILU$(\mathbf{A}_\varepsilon)$ as a preconditioner consistently reduces the number of GMRES iterations compared to the unpreconditioned case.
 When deflation of $u_{3,3}$ is added to the preconditioning strategy (pink $\times$), the iteration count decreases even further, and the small peak near $k_{3,3}$—previously associated with resonance—is eliminated.

-This trend is confirmed by the residual histories in \cref{fig:cavityResPrecRestart}.
+This trend is confirmed by the residual histories in \Cref{fig:cavityResPrecRestart}.
 While ILU preconditioning alone significantly shortens the plateaus and accelerates convergence after each stagnation phase, some residual plateaus still remain.
 However, deflating the eigenvector associated with the resonant mode $u_{3,3}$ removes the first plateau entirely.
-Moreover, when deflation is extended to the eleven eigenvectors corresponding to the first resonance modes, all plateaus vanish, and the residual decays rapidly in a nearly linear fashion.
+Moreover, when deflation is extended to the eleven eigenvectors corresponding to the eleven negative eigenvalues (\Cref{tab:cavityEigval}), all plateaus vanish, and the residual decays rapidly in a nearly linear fashion.